The Walking Dead: The Ones Who Live: Critical response

-Review aggregation website Rotten Tomatoes reported that 88% of 55 critics gave The Walking Dead: The Ones Who Live a positive review with an average rating of 8.15/10.
+Review aggregation website Rotten Tomatoes reported that 88% of 55 critics gave The Walking Dead: The Ones Who Live a positive review.
 The website's critics consensus is, "A Walking Dead spinoff that balances past and present without skimping on blockbuster scope, The Ones Who Live is a consistent treat for longtime fans."
 Metacritic, which uses a weighted average, assigned a score of 61 out of 100 based on 13 critics, indicating "generally favorable reviews".

 The Walking Dead: The Ones Who Live was included in lists of the best TV shows of 2024; it was listed #2 by MovieWeb in their list of the best TV shows as of April, and included in TheWraps end of the year list as of December.
 In year-end lists, it was ranked #23 by Screen Rant, #22 by Hello! magazine, and included in Nerdist's list of the best 13 TV shows of 2024.
 The series was also included in Comic Book Resourcess list of the 55 best drama TV shows of all time at #48 and on Colliders list of 60 best Netflix shows.